nijigenerate/nijilive/doc/new_rendering.md

 - Whenever a drawable mutates its `Vec2Array` (e.g. `Deformable.updateVertices`, welding, physics), it calls `shared*MarkDirty`.
   The atlas does not need to rebuild unless the length changes, so most edits are in-place writes to the shared memory.
-- The reuse-layer from Section 7 is compatible with the atlas system: if no node touched its geometry, the dirty flags stay false and `RenderQueue.flush` skips the GPU uploads entirely, giving two layers of work avoidance (CPU-side command reuse plus GPU buffer reuse).
+- Even though commands are rebuilt every frame, the atlas dirty flags still prevent redundant uploads, so the backend gets GPU-side reuse.

-This atlas-based Struct-of-Arrays design is what enables the “single glBindBuffer/glBufferData per frame” behaviour discussed during the refactor, and should be kept in sync with any future changes to Vec*Array or RenderCommandData.
+This atlas-based Struct-of-Arrays design is what enables the “single glBindBuffer/glBufferData per frame Ebehaviour discussed during the refactor, and should be kept in sync with any future changes to Vec*Array or the emitter packet builders.

 ---